Jim Rusk

-Jim Rusk is an American screenwriter.
+Jim Rusk (c.
+1939 – July 28, 1996) was an American screenwriter.
 He worked as a screenwriter for television specials and movies, as his credits includes, The Nut House!!, The Lily Tomlin Show, Lily and The Lily Tomlin Special.
+He was from Kansas City, Missouri.

 Rusk won two Primetime Emmys and three nominations for Outstanding Writing in a Comedy, Variety or Music from 1973 to 1976.

+Rusk died in Tulsa, Oklahoma on July 28, 1996, at the age of 57.